janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

     ```
 2.  **Add SSH Configuration:**
     ```ini
-    Host remote-ssh-janak # Give host name you like Hostname ssh.janakkumarshrestha0.com.np   # Replace with you actual host name.
+    Host remote-acc-janak # Give host name you like Hostname ssh.janakkumarshrestha0.com.np   # Replace with you actual host name.
-      # The key line that uses cloudflared to proxy the connection
+      # The key line that uses cloudflared to proxy the connection and adjust path if different
       ProxyCommand /usr/local/bin/cloudflared access ssh --hostname %h
-      User janak  # Replace with the username on the local server / host machine.
+      # Replace with the username on the local server / host machine.
+      User jack

       # (Optional) Use a specific port if your server isn't on default port, otherwise, this line isn't necessary
       # Port 22
     ```
     * The `ProxyCommand` tells the SSH client to route the connection through `cloudflared`, which handles the tunnel authentication.
-Replace or match the ouptput form `which cloudflared` command in `/usr/local/bin/cloudflared` path.

     Note: Make sure the path to cloudflared (`/usr/local/bin/cloudflared`) is correct for your client machine's installation.
 Check using this command `which cloudflared` and match.

 3.  **Connect via SSH**